 I’ve had my current mattress for almost a decade, so it’s about time to consider getting a replacement.
 As a long-time vegan (15 years and counting!), I’ll obviously be looking for an eco-friendly vegan mattress.
 Ideally, that mattress won’t cost the earth, either in cash or chemicals.
-To make the best choice, I’ve dug into the research and come up with the top 3 vegan mattresses of 2021.
+To make the best choice, I’ve dug into the research and come up with the top 3 vegan mattresses on the market today.

 Curious about how we rate products?
 Click here to view our methodology, which at its core, is about voting with our dollars to fight climate change.